fmiguelgodinho/dsliot-prototype-difctunl/README.md

   * Golang 1.10
   * Docker version >= 17
   * Docker Compose version >= 17
-  * Java Unix Domain Sockets (https://github.com/mcfunley/juds) and all underlying dependencies
+  * <del>Java Unix Domain Sockets (https://github.com/mcfunley/juds) and all underlying dependencies</del> (Not needed, it's included in the containers)

 * For the smart hub layer
   * Java 9